How Much are Conveyancing Fees in London

 2. Disbursements

-Disbursements are all the necessary searches and other duties by third parties which your conveyancing solicitor will organise on your behalf.
+Disbursements are all the necessary searches and other duties by third parties, which your conveyancing solicitor will organise on your behalf.
 These fees are usually fixed and will cost you the same, whichever conveyancer you opt for.

-Property fraud checks – to establish that the seller’s conveyancer exists and that you’re not involved in property fraud – the fee is around £10.
+Property fraud checks – To establish that the seller’s conveyancer exists and that you’re not involved in property fraud – the fee is around £10.

 Conveyancing costs for leasehold properties

-How much are conveyancing fees to sell a house?
+Conveyancing fees to sell a house

-You’ll pay between £600 and £2,000 for a freehold property with a mortgage.
+If you are selling a house (and not buying), you’ll pay between £600 and £2,000 for a freehold property with a mortgage.
 Add up to £400 for leasehold.
 It will be slightly cheaper if you don’t have a mortgage.

-How much are conveyancing fees to buy a house?
+Conveyancing fees to buy a house

 How much are conveyancing fees to buy and sell together?